Radio Shack TRS-80 PC-2

 Download link > LeoBAS Manual 1996.

-Please note this manual only covers my first memory block &9800-&9FFF.
+Please note this early manual only covers my first memory block &9800 - &9FFF.

 Late 2022 I created a revised manual, in English, and covering the complete set of my BASIC command set.
-It can be found here:
+Last changed on 2024-10-30.
+Its current fifth revision can be found here:

 PC-2 Emulator

-Above is a picture of my emulator running in SheepShaver, a Mac OS 9 emulator, showing the aforementioned ZAP program displaying the memory contents at &9800.
+This is a picture of my emulator running in SheepShaver, a Mac OS 9 emulator, showing the aforementioned ZAP program displaying the memory contents at &9800.
 Note the non-standard characters part of LeoBAS.
+It also runs under UTM on Macs with Apple Silicon.

 Compared to PockEmul’s excellent emulator(s) mine was quite rudimentary.
 No peripherals, no support for bank switching.
-I am however still quite proud of what I was able to accomplish.
-After Mac OS 9 died I have not tried to create a modern version of it which is a pity but there are better alternatives.
+It does have support for the clock chip and interrupts.
+I am still quite proud of what I was able to accomplish.
+After Mac OS 9 died I have not tried to create a modern version of it which is a pity but there are better alternatives now.

-I’m still hoping PockEmul (link valid 2024-01-13) will at one time make it possible to have a writable and safable memory block &8800-&9FFF (or &8000-&9FFF for easier chip selecting) for the PC‑2 and PC‑1500A.
+I’m still hoping PockEmul (link validated 2024-01-13) will at one time make it possible to have a writable and safable memory block &8800 - &9FFF (or &8000 - &9FFF for easier chip selecting) for the PC-2 and PC-1500A.
 That way I could finally have my own legacy in my back pocket using PockEmul’s iOS App!